xpack/web-doxygen/website/docs/api/classes/translatorhindi.md

-<p>It is not necessary to include "translator.h" or "translator_adapter.h" here.
+It is not necessary to include "translator.h" or "translator\_adapter.h" here.
 The files are included in the <a href="/web-doxygen/docs/api/files/src/language-cpp">language.cpp</a> correctly.
 Not including any of the mentioned files frees the maintainer from thinking about whether the first, the second, or both files should be included or not, and why.
-This holds namely for localized translators because their base class is changed occasionally to adapter classes when the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class changes the interface, or back to the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class (by the local maintainer) when the localized translator is made up-to-date again.</p>
+This holds namely for localized translators because their base class is changed occasionally to adapter classes when the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class changes the interface, or back to the <a href="/web-doxygen/docs/api/classes/translator">Translator</a> class (by the local maintainer) when the localized translator is made up-to-date again.

-<p>Definition at line 154 of file <a href="/web-doxygen/docs/api/files/src/translator-hi-h">translator_hi.h</a>.</p>
+Definition at line 154 of file <a href="/web-doxygen/docs/api/files/src/translator-hi-h">translator_hi.h</a>.

 <div class="doxySectionDef">